AdobeDocs/platform-learn.en/help/tutorial-web-sdk/validate-with-assurance.md

 In future lessons, you use Assurance to validate fully processed payloads reaching an Adobe application enabled in your datastream.

-With an XDM object now firing on a page, and with the knowledge of how to validate your data collection, you are ready to set up the individual Adobe applications using Platform Web SDK.
+With an XDM object now firing on a page, and with the knowledge of how to validate your data collection, you are ready to set up Experience Platform and the individual Adobe applications using Platform Web SDK.

 [Next: **Set up Experience Platform**](setup-experience-platform.md)